kasenetz/hbcd-docs/docs/datacuration/derivatives.md

 # Derivatives

 The `derivatives/` folder contains minimally preprocessed outputs from the processing pipelines.
-Here is the higher-level folder structure and in each section below we explain the file contents of each subject and session subfolder displayed.
+Here is the higher-level folder structure and in each section below we explain the session-level file and folder contents for each pipeline.

 ```
 root/